AdvancedResearchComputing/arc-rtd/docs/software/matlab.md

 ### Remote Output Files

-Remote Matlab jobs start in the directory specified by the `CurrentFolder` parameter to `batch()`.
+Remote MATLAB jobs start in the directory specified by the `CurrentFolder` parameter to `batch()`.
 Output files written to remote jobs will be saved in this location.
 Alternatively, you may specify the full path to where you want it to save the file, e.g.
 ```
 save('/home/johndoe/output')
 ```
 Note that if you submit from your personal machine, these files will not be copied back to your local machine; you will need to manually [log into the machine](video) to get them.
-Alternatively, you can tell Matlab to change to the directory on the ARC cluster where job information is stored; MATLAB will automatically mirror this location to your local machine when the job completes.
+Alternatively, you can tell MATLAB to change to the directory on the ARC cluster where job information is stored; MATLAB will automatically mirror this location to your local machine when the job completes.
 Here is an example command for switching to the job directory:
 ```
 cd(sprintf('%s/%s',getenv('MDCE_STORAGE_LOCATION'),getenv('MDCE_JOB_LOCATION')));
 ```